kld1997/CS3398_JavaChess_GroupProject/README.md

 ## Features
 List of features ready and TODOs for future development
-* -
+* - Fundamental movement/position mechanics of the chess engine
+  - Implementing classic chess pieces
+  - Menus
+  - Player info
+  - Board graphics and chess piece sprites

 To-do list:
-* Fundamental movement/position mechanics of the chess engine

-  -        This lays the foundations of the game so that the base rules of chess are established.
-           This feature is vital for any playability and necessary for most future features.
-           It corresponds with the story on offline playability.

-* Implementing classic chess pieces

-  -        Chess pieces are another necessary component of chess playability.
-           This feature assigns valid movement options to each chess piece.
-           This feature is a prerequisite for the user stories on new and customizable chess pieces.

-* Menus

-  -        Menus allow users to navigate settings, modes, and other options.
-           A successful implementation will be user friendly and visually appealing.
-           This corresponds with the user story on intuitive visual interfaces.

-* Player info
+* Online functionality

-  -        This feature stores player data such as username, match history, rank, etc...
-           It will be used by frequent users and features that rely on metadata.
-           This feature corresponds to the user stories on competitive ranking systems.
+  -        Implement client and server functions to make playing between networks possible.

+* Improve GUI feautures

+  -        Make the GUI more intuitive by adding drag-and-drop, more highlight situations, and more.

-* Board graphics and chess piece sprites
+* Option and profile menus

-  -        Basic graphic designs for each essential component of chess.
-           The first step in creating an interactive graphic interface for players.
-           This also corresponds to the user story on visual interfaces.
+  -        Flesh out the options menu to change the properties of the game and add a menu for user profiles.

+* Chess replay

+  -        Save the move history in way that allows a user to replay a finished match.

+* Add new modes

+  -        Add a new mode where the user can place the pieces on the board themself, a mode with different board sizes, and more.

 ## Status
 Project is: in progress.
 Sprint 1 is complete.
+Starting Sprint 2.

 ## Inspiration
 Add here credits.
 Project inspired by..., based on...